typingtrex/Shortest-Possible-Path/README.md

 - end word
 - dictionary (list)

 and returns the shortest possible pathway from the start word to the end word by changing one letter at a time.
 Each intermediate word must exist in the given dictionary.
 Result is in a list format containing the start word, all intermediates, and the end word.
-Return _None_ if no possible path exists.
+Return _None_ if there are no paths from start to end.

 ## Description Overview: